indieprotocol/whitepaper/whitepaper.md

 ### Authorities
 Indie Protocol employs a state-of-the-art hierarchical private key system to facilitate regular keys and backup keys.
 Regular (basic) keys are publishing and performing non-financial operations, financial (active) keys are for performing financial operations, while a separate backup (owner) key can be used to recover access to an account in case of loss of the basic or active keys.
 Ideally the owner keys are meant to be stored offline, and only used when the account’s keys need to be changed or to recover a lost key.
 Most software that supports Indie Protocol also encapsulates these key management functions in a way that the user experience is not even aware of the inner complexity involved.

+### Transactions
+When users want to interact with Indie Protocol, they construct so called transaction and transmit them to the network.
+These represent messages that contain instructions about what operation(s) a user wants to use.
+A common operation is the simple transfer operation that comes with transfer-specific instructions that provides the necessary information for this action, such as the sender, receiver, the amount to transfer as well as an optional memo.
+To allow multiple operations to take place subsequently, multiple operations can be bundled into a single transaction.
+To identify against the system, transactions are cryptographically signed by the users.
+These signatures authenticate a user and provide authorization for the operations in the transaction.

+### Proposed Transactions
+Additionally, Indie Protocol allows users to propose a transaction which requires approval of multiple accounts in order to execute.
+These transactions are only partially valid and do not execute until they are completely valid.
+The user proposes a transaction, then signatory accounts add or remove their approvals from this operation.
+When a sufficient number of approvals have been granted, the operations in the proposal are used to create a virtual transaction which is subsequently evaluated.
+Even if the transaction fails, the proposal will be kept until the expiration time, at which point, if sufficient approval is granted, the transaction will be evaluated a final time.
+This allows transactions which will not execute successfully until a given time to still be executed through the proposal mechanism.
+The first time the proposed transaction succeeds, the proposal will be regarded as resolved, and all future updates will be invalid.

+The common use-case would be similar to so called multi-signature transactions which must be signed by two parties.
+Classical crypto currencies had the issue that such proposed transaction had to be communicated on separated channels until all required signatures have been collected.
+With Indie Protocol is possible to propose a transaction on the blockchain and have the required signatures be added by the respective parties.

 ### Working Budget
 The difference between max supply and circulating supply is called the Working Budget and has often in the past been referred to as the reserves.